ayush-0110/api/README.md

 ## Getting Started
 - Prerequisites (Node.js, npm, TypeScript, MongoDB)
 - Installation steps (clone the repo, install dependencies, set environment variables, run the server)
+  - OR
+- Use the deployed link from the description

 ## API Endpoints